 We’ve made it through 2020 – a serious accomplishment.
-In any other circumstances, you would be wishing everyone around you a Happy New Year and well-wishes for what has to be a MUCH better year.
+In any other circumstances, you would be wishing everyone around you a happy New Year and well wishes for what has to be a MUCH better year.
 Instead, you’re left to ponder the difficult issue of whether or not you should even acknowledge the coming of 2021 in front of your dying loved one.
 You’re not alone.

-When trying to find the words to say to someone who would normally be celebrating the day, keep the following in mind:
+When trying to find the words to say to someone who would normally celebrating the day, keep the following in mind:

 - Looking towards a future without a loved one in it isn’t easy and it’s absolutely okay to admit that even when you’re trying to keep conversation positive.

 Ex.
 “I know last year was a struggle and this year isn’t going to be easy, but I am so thankful for the time we have with each other now, and for all of the memories you’ve given me that will last a lifetime.
 My wish for you this new year is that you know how loved and cherished you are and how many lives you’ve touched.”